|

 getting to the core of things.
 He

-He is telling them to
+telling them to take a serious

-take a serious look at themselves to see if “they are in the faith”.
+look at themselves to see if “they are in the faith”.

-are really still trusting Jesus for their salvation”.
+they are really still trusting Jesus for their salvation”.

 To me, and I know not to all, this suggests that it is possible to

 lose your salvation.
-He
+Paul

 continues by saying “do you not realize that Christ Jesus is in you –